-A. Two-piece flight suits are certified for wear in non-ejection seat aircraft.
-Aircrews flying nonejection seat aircraft, including rotary wing and mobility aircrews, will be issued this uniform through their normal equipment issue process.
+A. The Army Aircrew Combat Uniform, or A2CU, is certified for wear in non-ejection seat aircraft.
+Aircrews flying non-ejection seat aircraft, including rotary wing and mobility aircrews, will be issued this uniform through their normal equipment issue process.
 Many aircrews in U.S. Air Forces Central Command and Air Mobility Command are already wearing the A2CU.